-- 1. "Activities of daily living (ADLs)" means eating, dressing, bathing, grooming, and household management activities, as further described below: - a.
+- 1. Activities of Daily Living (ADLs).
+Activities of Daily Living means eating, dressing, bathing, grooming, and household management activities.
+For the purposes of defining "frail" and "at-risk" elderly person, the inability to perform an ADL is further described below: - a.
 Eating--May need assistance with cooking, preparing, or serving food, but must be able to feed self; - b.
 Bathing--May need assistance in getting in and out of the shower or tub, but must be able to wash self: - c.
 Grooming--May need assistance in washing hair, but must be able to take care of personal appearance; - d.
 Dressing--Must be able to dress self, but may need occasional assistance; and - e.
 Home management activities--May need assistance in doing housework, grocery shopping, laundry, or getting to and from activities such as going to the doctor and shopping, but must be mobile.
 The mobility requirement does not exclude persons in wheelchairs or those requiring mobility devices. - 2.
-"At-risk elderly person" is an individual 62 years of age or older who is unable to perform one or two ADLs, as defined in the above paragraph. - 3.
-"Eligible applicant" refers to the mortgagor entity, single asset mortgagor, single purpose ownership entity, or other corporate entity that directly owns eligible assisted housing (as defined in Section III.A.2 of this NOFA).
+At -Risk Elderly Person.
+At-risk elderly person means an individual 62 years of age or older who is unable to perform one or two ADLs, as defined in the above paragraph. - 3.
+Eligible Applicant.
+Eligible applicant refers to the mortgagor entity, single asset mortgagor, single purpose ownership entity, or other corporate entity that directly owns eligible assisted housing (as defined in Section III.A.2 of this NOFA).
 A Managing General Partner in a partnership entity and property management companies are not considered "eligible applicants".